Wandmalfarbe/Edimax-Smart-Plug-Java/README.md

 # EdimaxSmartPlugJava

-A Java library for controlling the Edimax Smart Plug SP-1101W.
+A Java library for controlling the Edimax Smart Plug SP-1101W and SP-2101W.

 ## Usage